Abraham Serfaty: Life and politics

-Abraham Serfaty was born in Casablanca, on January 16, 1926, to a middle-class Moroccan Jewish family originally from Tangier.
+Abraham Serfaty was born in Casablanca, on 16 January 1926, to a middle-class Moroccan Jewish family originally from Tangier.
 He graduated in 1949 from École des Mines de Paris, one of the most prominent French engineering schools.

 His political activities started very early.
 In February 1944, he joined the Moroccan Youth Communists, and, upon his arrival in France in 1945, the French Communist Party.
 When he returned to Morocco in 1949, he joined the Moroccan Communist Party.
 His anti-colonialist activities had him arrested and jailed by the French authorities, and in 1950 he was assigned a forced residence in France for six years.

 Shortly after Morocco's independence in 1956, he encumbered several, more technical than political, posts and was part of the Ministry of Economy from 1957 to 1960.
 During that time, he has been one of the many promoters of the new mining policy of the newly independent Morocco.
 From 1960 to 1968, he was the director of the Research-Development of the Cherifian Office of Phosphates, but was revoked of his duties because of his solidarity with miners during a strike.
 From 1968 to 1972, he taught at the Engineers School of Mohammedia, and at the same time, collaborated at the "Souffles/Anfas" artistic journal, headed by Abdellatif Laabi.

 Abraham Serfaty was a Moroccan Jew, and an anti-Zionist Jew who did not recognize the State of Israel and was outraged by what he saw as the mistreatment of the Palestinians.

 In 1970, Serfaty left the Communist Party, which he considered to be too doctrinarian and became deeply involved in the establishment of a Marxist-Leninist left-wing organization called "Ila al-Amam" (En Avant in French, Forward in English).
 In January 1972, he was arrested for the first time and savagely tortured, but released after heavy popular pressure.
 As he was again targeted for his continuing fight, Serfaty went underground in March 1972, with one of his friends Abdellatif Zeroual, who was also wanted by the authorities.
 It was then that he met for the first time Christine Daure, a French teacher who then helped both men to hide.

 After several months of hiding, Abraham Serfaty and Abdellatif Zeroual were arrested again in 1974.
 After their arrest, Abdellatif Zeroual died, a victim of torture.
 In October 1974, at the "Derb Moulay Chérif", center of interrogation in Casablanca, Abraham Serfaty was one of five prisoners sentenced to life in prison.
-He was officially charged with "plotting against the State's security", but the heavy sentence seemed to have been more a result for his attitude against the annexing of the Western Sahara, even if this motif did not appear in the official indictment, than his political activism.
+He was officially charged with "plotting against the State's security", but the heavy sentence seemed to have been more a result for his attitude against the Moroccan annexation of Western Sahara, even if this motif did not appear in the official indictment, than his political activism.
 He then served seventeen years at the Kenitra prison, where, thanks to Danielle Mitterrand's help, he was able to marry his biggest supporter, Christine Daure.